Story time with group of children

 Ver en español

-This camp is an intensive bilingual speech therapy and early literacy summer day camp for children ages 5–7 with childhood apraxia of speech (CAS) or other severe speech disorders, held at Trios Care Center in Kennewick, Washington, and led by experts from the Washington State University Elson S. Floyd College of Medicine Department of Speech and Hearing Sciences.
+This camp is an intensive bilingual speech therapy and early literacy summer day camp for children ages 5–7 with childhood apraxia of speech (CAS) or other severe speech disorders, held at Keewaydin Discovery Center in Kennewick, Washington, and led by Dr. Amy Meredith from the Washington State University Elson S. Floyd College of Medicine Department of Speech and Hearing Sciences in partnership with bilingual community SLPs.

 Contact